 - Alternate Continuity: "An Unacceptable Sitch" was mostly written before "Go Team Go" provided Shego with a canon backstory.
 The author decided to ignore that episode, giving Shego a different history and retaining the original explanation of her plasma powers as a function of her gloves rather than an inherent superpower.

 - The latter isn't just a "background flavor" difference; Shego's gloves provide several significant plot points (beyond the obvious Put Down Your Gun and Step Away scenario).

 - And I Must Scream: Dr. Drakken tries to put a control chip on Shego and make her a permanent prisoner in her own body, as revenge for her failure to rescue him from prison.

 - Back from the Dead: At the climax of the first story, all the Acceptables except toddler Thomas are Killed Off for Real.
-In the last story, Junior is employing clones of the three field-team siblings as minions, and a clone of the mother as a Deadman Switch on his Doomsday Device.
+In "Under the Milky Way Tonight", Junior is employing clones of the three field-team siblings as minions, and a clone of the mother as a Deadman Switch on his Doomsday Device.